Elchin/GIPL/README.md

 sea level | max number of freezing fronts [integer number]<br />
 Freezing front min and max depth [meters]<br />
 saturation coefficient (fraction of 1)<br />

+File **input.txt** includes the total number of sites and the correspoding ids for the organic and mineral soils.
+In the current version the number of sites is equal to 1.

 **bound.txt** include upper boundary condition (in the example it is an air temperature T [Celsius])<br />
 First row is a number of points (in the example number of day)<br />